 - Having a valid bank account

-Because only pre-approved borrowers can apply, the application and funding process is extremely fast with Sallie Mae personal loans.
+Because only pre-approved borrowers can apply, the application and funding process is extremely fast.
 In fact, funds may be available as quickly as the next business day once you have completed the application process.

 Basic Information: Rates, Terms, Fees & Limits